 As therapists, we understand the importance of an unbiased and grounded approach in helping couples overcome communication issues in their relationship or marriage.
 Even if you’re not married or in a non-traditional relationship, at RAFT Counseling, we are dedicated to helping you with whatever challenges you and your partner are facing.

 Feeling disconnected from your partner can take a toll on your relationship.
 Contact us today to schedule your free, 15-minute phone consultation so you and your partner can bring laughter and joy back to your partnership.
+We would love to partner with you to take intentional steps in feeling connected!

 We understand that it can be hard to fit something else in when it already feels like your schedule is full.
 But prioritizing time for counseling can show your partner that you’re committed to improving your relationship.